 Your portfolio needs to reflect your skills, expertise, and experience and must be a manifestation of your overall creativity.
 Considering the portfolio equivalent to the traditional cover letter or resume is simply an underestimation of the idiosyncratic style of a portfolio.
 That’s why hiring managers are more likely to pay attention to the digital portfolios than the rudimentary resumes.
 Touché.

 However, a strong designer portfolio is a great way as well as the gateway to get hired instantly when the hiring rink keeps closing up, all thanks to the market shifting to the digital resume and portfolio websites.
 So, how do you surpass every other Tom, Dick, and Harry’s portfolio?
-Well, my friend, it’s your flaring creativity and the sound curation of your content that attracts em’ all.
+Well, my friend, it’s your flaring creativity, spot-on profile logo and the sound curation of your content that attracts em’ all.

 Whether you’re a recent graduate, a freelance graphic designer or a senior art director, you need to breathe life into your portfolio and organize it like God’s organized the universe.
 And there are several ways you can do it, depending on the intrinsic nature of your work and profession.